mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

     SETUP                                    Integer              0
 ```

 We also get the list of parameters to provide in the settings dictionary.
-To run the detector on a fresh data we do:
+To run the detector on fresh data we do:

 ```python
 mamut.clear()